joboccara/NamedType/README.md

 using Meter = NamedType<double, MeterTag, Addable, Printable>
 ```

 There is one special skill, `FunctionCallable`, that lets the strong type be converted in the underlying type.
 This has the effect of removing the need to call .get() to get the underlying value.
-And `MethodCallable` enables `operator->` on the strong type to invoke methods on the underlying tpe.
+And `MethodCallable` enables `operator->` on the strong type to invoke methods on the underlying type.

 The skill `Callable` is the union of `FunctionCallable` and `MethodCallable`.